Israeli invasion of Syria (2024–present): 2025

 On 3 June, a barrage of Grad rockets was fired at Israel from Tasil, setting off sirens in northern Israel and the Golan Heights.
 The rockets struck open areas near Ramat Magshimim, and the IDF responded with artillery fire.
 A second barrage was fired minutes later, but it is unclear if it came from Syria.
 A group called the "Martyr Muhammad al-Deif Brigades" claimed responsibility for the attack.

 On 12 June, Syrian sources reported that around 100 Israeli soldiers raided Beit Jinn, killing one person and detaining seven others.
 The IDF said that it arrested several Hamas operatives who were planning attacks on Israel and also uncovered weapons in the area, although villagers denied ties with Hamas.

 On 19 June, Israeli forces advanced at least 1.5 km into several towns in the Quneitra Governorate.
 According to local sources, Israeli soldiers destroyed at least fifteen homes, agricultural and forest areas.

 On 13 July, the IDF announced that it seized over three tons of weapons such as bombs, anti-tank mines, and rockets from military facilities in southern Syria that belonged to the Assad government.

 On 27 August, Israeli helicopters landed on a hilltop near Damascus and dropped off troops near the Jabal Manea airbase, where they conducted a two-hour operation before withdrawing.

 On 14 September, the IDF carried out a ground operation in Daraa province and carried out searches in the towns of Jamla and Saysoun.

+On 28 November, Israel's 55th Reserve Paratroopers Brigade, belonging to the 210th Division, launched an incursion and strikes in Beit Jinn in an attempt to apprehend members of the al-Fajr Forces, the military wing of the Islamic Group (Jamaa Islamiya).
+The operation ended up killing 13 people, including two children and injuring 25 others.
+The Syrian Foreign Ministry condemned the operation and called the incident as a war crime as well as calling the United Nations Security Council to stop Israel's "policy of aggression".
+Six Israeli soldiers were also reported injured by militants during clashes in the town.
+According to the IDF, Israeli forces arrested two individuals affiliated from the group.

+On 23 and 25 December, the Israeli military fired at civilians including women and children in the Quneitra countryside.